 The dynamics of the fashion landscape are changing at a rapid pace, and the industry as a whole is moving forward to leverage new opportunities and trends even as the clouds of danger are lurking over us.

-Amid shifting tides, online retailers need to build up competence by capitalizing the digital opportunities and addressing sustainability.
+Amid shifting tides, online retailers need to build up competence by capitalizing on the digital opportunities and addressing sustainability.
 State of Digital Commerce — Fashion & Apparel 2020 highlights that the coming year will be challenging for online retail brands, but they are cautiously optimistic too.
 However, it will be an ultimate race to the top for brands that are willing to adapt, innovate, and thrive.

 These are some of the key findings from our latest report on the State of Digital Commerce, which emphasizes the fashion industry’s complex, digital, and fragmented ecosystem.
 In the coming year, we will see real signs of change, highlighting the ten trends mentioned in the infographic that will define the fashion industry in 2020 and 2021.